Ngayep/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6-puts2.c is a function that prints every other character of a string starting with the first character followed by a new line.
-7-putshalf is a function that prints half of a string, followed by a new line 8-printarray is a function that prints n elements o an array of integers
+7-putshalf is a function that prints half of a string, followed by a new line 8-printarray is a function that prints n elements o an array of integers 9-strcpy is a function that copies the string pointed to by src